Create Privacy-Hide Unsightly Views with Thuja Green Giant

-Tip: Save yourself potential disputes by always planting trees far enough away from the property line so fully grown branches won’t encroach across your neighbors’ border, five to eight feet from the dividing line in the case of ‘Green Giant’
+Tip: Save yourself potential disputes by always planting trees far enough away from the property line so fully grown branches won’t encroach across your neighbors’ border -- 5-8 feet from the dividing line in the case of ‘Green Giant’

-Tip: For extra privacy or noise abatement, plant Thuja not in one straight line but a double row alternating the placement as in this diagram, planting 10-15 feet apart in both directions.
-It’s tempting to go closer to get very fast coverage, but since these Thujas can grow three feet a year try to be a little more patient.
+Tip: For extra privacy or noise abatement, plant Thuja in a double row rather than straight line, alternating the placement as in this diagram, planting 10-15 feet apart in both directions.
+It’s tempting to go closer to get very fast coverage, but since these Thujas can grow three feet a year, try to be a little more patient.
 You’ll be rewarded because mature plants will be spaced perfectly:

 X X X X X X X